coursesxxi/test_readme/README.md

 2.LMGTFY: Let Me Google That For You (Déjame buscarlo en Google para ti)

 Now my replies:
-1. Las week, at least 1 time.
+1. Last week, at least 1 time.

-2. For this test.
+2. Used for this test.

 3. OS (mainly WIN., later LINUX, the least used MAC)